bluejava/zousan/README.md

 ## Usage

+Zousan is defined as a UMD (Universal Module Definition), compliant with AMD and CommonJS module styles, as well as simple browser script includes which define `Zousan` globally.

 Zousan is [Promise A+ 1.1](http://promises-aplus.github.com/promises-spec) compliant, so  any documentation for spec-compliant promises applies to Zousan.
 There are a couple small additions though - see below.
 Briefly, the spec-compliant API is:

 ###Constructor